sematext/docs/docs/experience/user-satisfaction.md

 The first step in calculating the Apdex score is determining the Apdex level for each measured response time.
 Given that T is the above mentioned time threshold, each response time falls into one of the three levels:

  * Satisfied: The response time is less than or equal to T.
- * Tolerating: The response time is greated than T but still less than or equal to 4 * T.
+ * Tolerating: The response time is greater than T but still less than or equal to 4 * T.
  * Frustrated: The response time is greater than T.

 For example, if we have a time threshold of 2 seconds and a recorded page load was finished in 5.2 seconds, then it falls into the Tolerating level.